Marion-H/lookup-projet-back/README.md

 - git clone
 - npm install
 - npm run dev : Start local development server using nodemon
+- create an .env file at the root of the folder to be able to connect to your database

 ## Execution and writing of tests